korpling/pepperModules-GenericXMLModules/README.md

 | //text()         | addresses every xml text-node anywhere in the document                                                                                               |
 | //element/text() | addresses every xml text-node belonging to the xml element-node having the name element which is a direct descendant of an element-node named father |

-For some properties it is possible, to not only address one element-node, text-node or attribute-node, but to address a set of nodes.
+For some properties it is possible, to not only address  element-node, text-node or attribute-node, but to address a set of nodes.
 For such cases, you can separate XPath expressions by using the ',' character.
 For instance:

     //element1/text(), //element2/text()